HOW LENDERS MORTGAGE INSURANCE CAN HELP YOU GET INTO YOUR OWN HOME SOONER

-Bridget Sakr, Chief Commercial Officer at Genworth, explains one way of getting into your own home sooner.
+Georgette Nicholas, Chief Executive Officer at Genworth explains one way of getting in to your own home sooner.

 Rising property prices in many locations, combined with cost of living pressures and the everyday stresses of life, mean that it is as difficult as ever to save a deposit to buy a home.

-This is because LMI insures the lender in the event that you default on your home loan.
-Doing so reduces the risk for the lender because they’ve passed that risk on to the LMI provider.
-And because the lender has reduced their risk, they are more willing to lend the funds for a property to a borrower with a smaller deposit – sometimes even as low as five per cent of the value of the property.
+LMI is insurance that protects the lender – though the cost is borne by the borrower – in the event that you default on your home loan, reducing the risk to the lender which has passed that risk on to the LMI provider.
+As the lender has reduced its risk, it is more willing to lend the funds for a property to a borrower with a smaller deposit – sometimes as low as five per cent of the value of the property.

-Using LMI means that a home buyer who is interested in a $500,000 property, and facing the prospect of saving a $100,000 (20 per cent) deposit could potentially only have to save $25,000 (five per cent).
-This means they can get into their home sooner, begin paying off their home loan and potentially start building equity sooner.
+Paying for the lender to take out LMI means that a homebuyer who is interested in a $500,000 property and facing the prospect of saving a $100,000 (20 per cent) deposit could potentially only have to save $25,000 (five per cent).
+This means they can get into their home sooner, begin paying off their home loan and potentially start building equity.

-Being a part of Australia’s leading provider of LMI has allowed me to see firsthand the difference LMI can make to the lives of Australians, by helping them get into homes sooner, and alleviating much of the stress associated with saving a traditional 20 per cent deposit.
+Being a part of Genworth, Australia’s leading provider of LMI, has allowed me to see firsthand the difference LMI can make to the lives of Australians, by helping them get into homes sooner in a safe way and reducing the stress associated with saving the traditional 20 per cent deposit.

-To date Genworth has helped over 51,800 borrowers through this program, through supporting lenders to offer deferred repayments and reduced repayments, and even loan term extensions.
-Genworth
+Genworth also understands that borrowers might encounter financial difficulty so we established a Hardship Program, which assists borrowers struggling with their mortgage repayments.
+To date, Genworth has helped over 64,700 borrowers through this program, by supporting lenders to offer deferred and/or reduced repayments, and even loan term extensions.

-I would encourage anyone struggling to save a deposit to speak to their lender or broker about LMI – an option that helps Australians get into their own homes sooner.
+I would encourage anyone struggling to save a deposit to speak to their lender or broker about LMI and find out how it can help you get into your own home sooner.

-Genworth is a leading provider of Lenders Mortgage Insurance in Australia.
-Lenders Mortgage Insurance has been an important part of the Australian residential mortgage lending market since it was introduced by the Australian Government in 1965.
+Genworth is the leading provider of LMI in Australia.
+LMI has been an important part of the Australian residential mortgage lending market since it was introduced by the Australian Government in 1965.